Signs You're Lonely In Marriage And What To Do About It

 What is loneliness in marriage?

 First thing first: What does it mean to feel lonely in a marriage?
 Living with someone but sharing little-to-no connection is a recipe for a lonely marriage.
 Experts widely agree simply sharing a living arrangement with someone isn’t the cure for being lonely; connection is.
-It’s shockingly common for married people to feel isolated; in fact, 1 in 3 adults reported being lonely in a recent survey.
+It’s shockingly common for married people to feel isolated; in fact, 1 in 3 adults reported being lonely in a survey from 2018.
 “It’s very common that people find themselves in long-term relationships feeling lonely,” Niloo Dardashti, a New York-based psychologist, said in an interview with Time.

 According to Elliot D. Cohen, Ph.D., therapist, and president of the Logic-Based Therapy and Consultation Institue, emotional support is a fundamental pillar of marriage.
 However, there are varying degrees to which one spouse withholds this critical engagement.
 And Cohen stresses these feelings are “contextually relative” depending on the disposition of the couple and the individual situations.
 In other words, one couple’s unhappy marriage is another couple’s bliss.